Rich history. Strong future. J.C. Whitlam Manufacturing Company.

 Over the years, the company has brought progressive changes in both sales and management.
 In 1981, J.C.
 Whitlam III, who had long been the driving force of the company, retired from the post of president.
 The office remained vacant until 1987 when Jack C. Whitlam IV was appointed as president.
 J.C.
 Whitlam III remained very active in company affairs, serving as Chairman of the Board, until his passing in 1993.

-Sales for J.C.
-Whitlam Manufacturing have increased rapidly over the last ten record-setting years, placing the company at the forefront of the plumbing, heating and refrigeration industry.
-It continues to be recognized as one of the leaders in the industry.
+Over the last ten record-setting years, sales for J.C.
+Whitlam Manufacturing have increased rapidly, placing the company at the forefront of the plumbing, heating and refrigeration industries.
+J.C.
+Whitlam Manufacturing continues to be recognized as one of the leaders in the industry.

 Building expansion began in 1987 with the addition of a new shipping and warehousing facility.
 Additional laboratory and office facilities were completed in 1988.
 The company's facility expansion continued into 1995 with a 12,000-square-foot addition, which doubled the size of the shipping and receiving department.